Decoder Tuning: Efficient Language Understanding as Decoding: Analysis

 \section{Analysis}

 In addition to main experiments, we further provide more analytical experiments for understanding DecT.
 We conduct ablation study on several components in Section~\ref{sec:ablation}.
-Then we evaluate the impact of hyperparameter $\lambda$ (Section~\ref{sec:lambda}), PTMs (Section~\ref{sec:ptm}), and templates (Section~\ref{sec:template}) respectively.
+Then we evaluate the scaling effect (Section~\ref{sec:ptm}), the impact of hyperparameter $\lambda$ (Section~\ref{sec:lambda}) and templates (Section~\ref{sec:template}) respectively.
+We further conduct transferability experiments in Appendix~\ref{sec:transfer}.